 Frequently Asked Questions

-Yes, assemble the casserole up to 24 hours in advance, cover, and refrigerate.
-Bake just before serving.
+Yes, it can be baked up to 24 hours in advance, covered and refrigerated.

-Pair it with garlic bread, a light salad, or roasted asparagus for a balanced meal.
+Try some garlic bread, a side salad, or roasted asparagus for a fantastic feast.

 Can I use imitation crab?

-Yes, you can use imitation crab, but it won’t have the same flavor or texture as real crabmeat.
+Sure!
+You can sub with imitation crab, but it won’t be the same as real crab.

-Enjoy your Crab and Shrimp Casserole—a delicious, creamy seafood dish that’s perfect for any occasion!
+Enjoy your Crab and Shrimp Casserole; a creamy seafood recipe that’s good for any occasion!